All Episodes

 I can't have illegals.

-What you have to do to move a guy like Mitt Romney in your direction is is for millions of people to tug the conversation back to sanity, the way the Tea Party guys did uh in the first couple of years of Barack Obama.
+What you have to do to move a guy like Mitt Romney in your direction is for millions of people to tug the conversation back to sanity, the way the Tea Party guys did in the first couple of years of Barack Obama.

 Why does November 2010 seem so far away?

-You deserve, you deserve to plunge into the abyss.
+You deserve to plunge into the abyss.

-I'd like a I'd like a guy who understands the existential crisis confronting the United States and is able to articulate that.
+I'd like a guy who understands the existential crisis confronting the United States and is able to articulate that.

-Because by the time we're holding the election for twenty sixteen, on present trends, China, according to the IMF, will be the world's dominant economy.
+If we can't have a guy like that this electoral season, we might as well pack it up because by the time we're holding the election for 2016 on present trends, China, according to the IMF, will be the world's dominant economy.

-And the guy who is running uh for election this time in four years' time will essentially be the second place guy.
+And the guy who is running for election this time in four years' time will essentially be the second place guy.

 So if we can't get a real conservative candidate this time round, when can we?

-Mark Stein in for Rush, more to come.
+Mark Stein in for Rush.

 Oh, gotta love the sound of that whistle.

-Uh what what is that m what is that music, Mike?
+What is that music, Mike?

-Oh, it's express by BT.
+Oh, it's Express by BTA.

 What kind of name for a train song is that?

-Love that steam whistle though.
+Love that steam whistle, though.

-Mark's signing for Rush.
+Mark's signing for us.

 Just want to say one quick thing.

-I I I joked that the um the the fighting Sioux nickname uh in the University of North Dakota that the Sioux were suing over it and I've had uh many emails from outraged North Dakotans pointing out that the Sioux are not suing.
+I joked that the Fighting Sioux nickname in the University of North Dakota, that the Sioux were suing over it.

-But the other Sioux council, the Standing Rock Sioux, never placed the issue before the tribe uh for a vote.
+But the other Sioux council, the Standing Rock Sioux, never placed the issue before the tribe for a vote.

 Brandon, you're live on the Rush Limbaugh Show.

-Hey Mark, I'm a big fan.
+Hey, Mark, I'm a big fan.

-And when you look at you you just got them saying we need a real conservative when you look at the other people up there, I mean Michelle Bachman worked on Jimmy Carter's campaign in 1976.
+When you look at the other people up there, I mean, Michelle Bachman worked on Jimmy Carter's campaign in 1976.

 You know, everybody knows that Rick Perry worked on Al Gore's campaign.

-Romney passed Romney care.
+Romney passed RomneyCare.

-Herman Cain was a Federal Reserve director.
+Herman Cain was a Federal Reserve Director.

-And Ron Paul if you go back four years, people thought he was a nut he was going on about the Federal Reserve and the gold standard and everything.
+He was going on about the Federal Reserve and the gold standard and everything.

-Now four years later in an age of quantitative easing in an age when seventy percent of the debt issued by the United States Treasury is being bought by the Federal Reserve and if you're wondering how that works the short answer is it doesn't what Ron Paul was saying four years ago isn't nuts anymore.
+Now, four years later, in an age of quantitative easing, in an age when 70% of the debt issued by the United States Treasury is being bought by the Federal Reserve, and if you're wondering how that works, the short answer is it doesn't.

-It's actually part of the legitimate public discourse of the United States of America and that's why Ron Ron Paul uh is the voice uh is the principled voice of liberty on that stage and one of his best answers I thought by the way one of the most heartening aspects of that debate Brandon was uh when somebody uh stood up and asked uh what do uh what do the candidates have to what's their message to Latinos?
+And one of his best answers, I thought, by the way, one of the most heartening aspects of that debate, Brandon, was when somebody stood up and asked, what do the candidates have to, what's their message to Latinos?

 And it was heartening to me that they had no message to Latinos.